What is oral immunotherapy for food allergy?

 What else should individuals affected by food allergy and their families be aware of when considering OIT?

-OIT is a leading investigational treatment, offering the hope of protection from food allergy reactions.
+OIT is a leading investigational and now, marketed treatment, offering the hope of protection from food allergy reactions.
 However, like most chronic diseases, food allergy treatment will not be a “one size fits all” approach.
 Thus far, OIT has primarily targeted allergy to single foods; further study is required to determine if multiallergen OIT will be beneficial.
 Other investigational therapies may become available and carry different risks and benefits.
 In addition to the safety profile, important considerations will include likelihood of outgrowing an allergy naturally, prevalence of food in the diet/culture, severity of allergy, and risk of exposure.
 Ultimately, the choice of treatment, including that of active non-intervention, will be based on individual and family factors after careful discussion with one’s physician.

 This article has been reviewed by Andrew Moore, MD, FAAAAI